 How do you know if you’re truly improving quality and efficiency in your manufacturing operations?
-Do you know if your equipment is as effective as you think it is?
+Do your operations managers know if your equipment is as effective as you think it is?
 Are your operating lines a bottleneck in getting orders delivered to your customers?
 How would you demonstrate that?

 You may have broad goals of increasing profitability and being more efficient at production, but if you’re not measuring your operations today in terms of more than just production counts, then you likely have no way of knowing how well you are progressing toward those goals.

 Knowing what to measure is key, but where should a manufacturer begin, specifically in operations?
-Through delivering impactful technology solutions, we have seen there are many KPIs that manufacturers should be tracking.
-For this post, let’s look at just ten metrics centered around three strategic business goals: improving quality, improving efficiency, and increasing profitability.
+Through implementing impactful technology solutions, we have seen there are many key performance indicators (KPIs) that manufacturers should be tracking.
+For this post, let’s look at just ten performance metrics centered around three strategic business goals: improving quality, improving operational efficiency, and increasing profitability.

 Sometimes referred to as First-Pass Yield, this measure helps you determine how effective your process is at not producing waste.
 Yield is the ratio of sellable product produced in a period to the total number of products produced in that same period (Sellable Product / Total Product).
 To track Waste (also called Scrap), use the inverse (Unsellable Product / Total Product).